-The Stopline has been incorporated into the ISPA (Internet Service Providers Austria) as an institution of voluntary self-control, and it is imbedded in the guidelines of the ISPA members (see chapter 5 - Successful cooperation).
+The Stopline has been incorporated into the ISPA (Internet Service Providers Austria) as an institution of voluntary self-control, and it is imbedded in the guidelines of the ISPA members (see section 5.3).

-The Stopline's advisory and superordinate body is the Stopline Advisory Board (see point 1.4).
+The Stopline's advisory and superordinate body is the Stopline Advisory Board.